dask/governance/governance.md

 The Council can create subcommittees that provide leadership and guidance for specific aspects of the project.
-Subcommittees are created using the standard voting procedure (e.g. lazy consensus).
+Subcommittees are created using the standard voting procedure (lazy consensus).
 The members of the subcommittee need not all be Steering Council Members, but they must have at least one Steering Council Member to operate.
 If the Steering Council Member leaves, the subcommittee is automatically and immediately dissolved.
-The subcommittee can also be dissolved if they decide to be.
+The subcommittee can also choose to self-dissolve.
 The Steering Council is also capable of dissolving the subcommittee at their discretion.
 Dissolution may also be part of the subcommittee's scope (e.g. when their task is complete).